antoniomari/ADA-CAPI-DataStory/index.md

 One example?
 The more you hit that back button during navigation, the likelier you are to throw in the towel.

 If we group all the finished and unfinished games played by each user, and compute how frequently on average they use the back click button, we’d observe a clear distinction in the probability of frequent back-clicking.
-The below plot shows in fact that for finished games the frequency of back clicks is **limited and rarely over 0.3**, meaning that it’s unlikely that a player that back clicks too often will finish that game.
+The below plot shows in fact that for **finished games the frequency of back clicks is limited and rarely over 0.3**, meaning that it’s unlikely that a player that back clicks too often will finish that game.

 {% include backclick_distr.html %}

 When do we back click?
 Well, sometimes we think to know about certain subjects more than we actually do.

-As you can see in the below barchart, the back click rate for different categories, i.e. how frequently we leave a page of that category using the back click over the total number of times a page of the same category is visited, may be very different from category to category, and again, it’s significantly different between finished and unfinished games.
+As you can see in the below barchart, the back click rate for different categories, i.e. how frequently we leave a page of that category using the back click over the total number of times a page of the same category is visited, may be **very different from category to category**, and again, it’s significantly different between finished and unfinished games.

 {% include backclick_cat.html %}